flop-sy/LightAmp/README.md

-# LightAmp
+# LightAmp-Custom
 Based on published [BMP2.0 libraries](https://github.com/BardMusicPlayer/BardMusicPlayer) and updated further by GiR-Zippo (Kalle).
+Personal fork including minor fixes and changes ahead of upstream.

 For further information or a quick start, visit the [wiki page](https://github.com/GiR-Zippo/LightAmp/wiki).